clboetticher/clboetticher.github.io/_pages/projects.md

 ## *Computer Vision*

 **Binary image classifiers - cats versus dogs**<br>
-This benchmark study examines the performance, processing time, and generalizability of neural network models, specifically convolutional neural networks (CNNs), in binary image classification using the [cats and dogs image dataset](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/overview) from Kaggle.
+This benchmark study examines the performance, processing time, and generalizability of neural network models, specifically CNNs, in binary image classification using the [cats and dogs image dataset](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/overview) from Kaggle.
 OpenCV and the Keras Image Data Generator are employed to prepare the image data and attempt a reduction of overfitting.
 * [Project code](https://github.com/clboetticher/AppliedML/blob/master/MSDS422_A7_Image%20Processing%20with%20CNNs.ipynb) and [report](https://github.com/clboetticher/AppliedML/blob/master/pdfs/A7_report.pdf)

 **Fashion image classification with deep neural networks**<br>